bradsimantel/dotfiles/readme.md

 ## Setup

-Clone the repo down and run `init.sh` to `brew install` dependencies and create symlinks into your home directory, then open Neovim and run `:PlugInstall`.
+Download and install `nvm`, then `nvm install 16`.

-This setup doesn't include Node, which should be installed separately with `nvm`.
+Clone the repo down and run `init.sh` to `brew install` dependencies and create symlinks into your home directory.
+Open Neovim and run `:PlugInstall`, then run `:Copilot setup`.